tipishev/git_workshop/README.md

 git config --global help.autocorrect 30
 ```

-30 in this command means that you have 3 seconds to either cancel the autocorrected command or think why are your fingers so fat and clumsy.
+30 in this command means that you have 3 seconds to

+* think why are your fingers so fat and clumsy
+* cancel the autocorrected command

 So let's see how it works